Registering for a Windows Developer account and reserving names in Partner Center

 - The creative team is responsible for uploading creative assets and screenshots of the extension.

 Each user/group/or Azure AD application is assigned a role that gives them a specific set of permissions to the account.

 Reserving a name is the first step towards getting your extension in the Microsoft Store.
-It's recommended that you reserve the name of your extension as soon as possible through the Windows Dev Center dashboard before it gets taken by someone else.
+It's recommended that you reserve the name of your extension as soon as possible through Partner Center before it gets taken by someone else.
 You can do this even if you haven’t started building your extension yet.

 The name chosen here has to match the name that is specified in the JSON manifest for the extension.

 You can also reserve additional names to use for your extension, which is especially useful if you are offering the extension in multiple languages and want to use different names for different languages.
 You can find more information on localization in Localizing extension packages.